Chrischrislch/Hydroponics/README.md

 <h1 align="center"><Hydroponics System></h1>

 In this project, the Raspberry pi 4B will be the controller of the Hydroponics System which connected to the Arduino Nano with the sensors and water pumps.
-The sensor data will trasfer throught the IoT grafana and InflexDB.
+The sensor data will trasfer throught the IoT grafana and InflexDB cloud or InflexDB.
 VNC will be used in order to remote the Raspberry Pi

 ## Links